mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 28 April 2025

-- The average temperature today is 14.73˚C,
+- The average temperature today is 14.71˚C,
-- With highs of 15.93˚C and lows of 14.73˚C,
+- With highs of 15.55˚C and lows of 13.71˚C,
-- It may feel like 14.09˚C with broken clouds
+- It may feel like 13.99˚C with scattered clouds
-- The wind speed is 1.31m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 70%
+- The pressure is 1026hPa and humidity is 67%
 - The sun will rise at 04:44 and set at 19:26

 <!-- weather_marker ends -->